sajan69/nepal-administrative-divisions/README.md

 - Search functionality for provinces, districts, and municipalities
 - RESTful API for programmatic access to the data
 - Swagger documentation for easy API exploration
+- Detailed information including area, website, and headquarters for each division

 ## Technologies Used